Norton A. Schwartz: Air-Sea Battle Doctrine

 In August 2012, General Schwartz retired after serving four years as Air Force Chief of Staff; he had served a total of 39 years with the Air Force.
 General Schwartz was succeeded by General Mark A. Welsh who previously served as commander of United States Air Forces in Europe and Africa.

 Civilian career

 After his retirement from the Air Force, he wrote a memoir entitled Journey: Memoirs of an Air Force Chief of Staff with Susie Schwartz and Ronald Levinson.

 In 2013, Schwartz became a member of the board of trustees of the Institute for Defense Analyses.
 In July 2019, Schwartz was selected to become IDA's president and CEO, effective 2 January 2020.

+Personal life

+Schwartz and his wife Suzie reside in McLean, Virginia.

+In 2004, Schwartz was awarded the Jewish Community Center's Military Leadership Award.
+In accepting the award, Schwartz said he was "proud to be identified as Jewish as well as an American military leader."